-- A series (2-3) of sermons on the topic chosen detailed outlines (2-3) pages each) of these sermons are acceptable - A series of Sunday school lessons (3-5) on the topic chosen detailed teaching outlines are acceptable this could be for adults or children - An artistic response i.e., a painting or sculpture in response to the study, a musical composition/recording in response to the project (submission of photographs or audio by email is acceptable), a dramatic play illustrating the tension chosen, a short story responding to the study, etc. - Other: please confirm with the professor in advance regarding other possibilities for this section of the assignment - Written appendices are included as part of the project after the paper and before the bibliography. - Please use footnotes for necessary referencing, not endnotes or parenthetical references.
+- A series (2-3) of sermons on the topic chosen detailed outlines (2-3) pages each of these sermons are acceptable - A series of Sunday school lessons (3-5) on the topic chosen detailed teaching outlines are acceptable this could be for adults or children - An artistic response i.e., a painting or sculpture in response to the study, a musical composition/recording in response to the project (submission of photographs or audio by email is acceptable), a dramatic play illustrating the tension chosen, a short story responding to the study, etc. - Other: please confirm with the professor in advance regarding other possibilities for this section of the assignment - Written appendices are included as part of the project after the paper and before the bibliography. - Please use footnotes for necessary referencing, not endnotes or parenthetical references. - This part of the assignment can be single spaced or another type format that is appropriate for the work.